Table of contents

 When it comes to identity verification, the more data you have, the better.
 But it’s always a balancing act between gathering information and adding too much friction.

-A slow onboarding process, too many obstacles during a transaction, or a stringent authentication system can increase customer churn, and send your users towards competitors.
+A slow onboarding process, too many obstacles during a transaction, or an astringent authentication system can increase customer churn, and send your users towards competitors.

 At SEON, we believe that digital footprint analysis and reverse social media lookup offer the best of both worlds for your identity-checking process, allowing you to make informed decisions, meet legal requirements, and support a smooth customer journey at the same time.